survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ## Code Splitting Formats

 Code splitting can be done in two primary ways in webpack: through a dynamic `import` or `require.ensure` syntax.
-We’ll be using the former in this project.
+The former is used in this project.

 The goal is to end up with a split point that will get loaded on demand.
 There can be splits inside splits, and you can structure an entire application based on splits.
 The advantage of doing this is that then the initial payload of your application can be smaller than it would be otherwise.